Blanco River (Texas)

-The Blanco River is a river in the Hill Country of Texas in the United States.
+The Blanco River is a river in the Hill Country of Texas, United States.

 Course

 The primary source for the river is a series of springs in northern Kendall County.
 The river flows generally eastward for 87 mi through Kendall County, Blanco County and Hays County.
 Near San Marcos, it takes a southerly turn and joins with the San Marcos River.

 The river is generally quite shallow, and it briefly dips below ground in some areas in the Hill Country.
 As with many of the rivers in the Texas Hill Country, there is great variability in the Blanco River's flow.
 The mean flow is 93 ft³/s (3 m³/s), but heavy rains in the river's watershed can cause flash flooding with little warning.